AnEntrypoint/hypeflow/README.md

 ## running flow charts over p2p

-hype:flow is a visual programming platform that leverages the power of peer-to-peer (P2P) technology to enable real-time, collaborative coding.
-This project aims to revolutionize the way developers work together, breaking geographical boundaries and making teamwork seamless and efficient.
-With Hypeflow, you can work on your projects with friends or colleagues in real-time, no matter where they are in the world.
-It's like a digital jam session for coding, allowing you to build amazing things together seamlessly.
+hype:flow is a visual p2p orchestration platform that leverages the power of peer-to-peer (P2P) technology to enable.
+This project aims to revolutionize the way apps work. you can load balance any part of your working parts or move them around without breaking anything

 ## Setup and Installation